About Italian Studies

 - Italian Student Association (ITSA)

-La Tavola italiana / Italian Table – Fall 2017
+La Tavola italiana / Italian Table – Spring 2018

-The Tavola italiana (Conversation hour to practice Italian) will be on Tuesdays at 4:00 pm.
+The Tavola italiana (Conversation hour to practice Italian) will be on Mondays at 6:30 pm.

 Location: On second floor of the HUB in the viewing deck.